Sociology

 i).
 Search terms.

 The subject topic “Public Health” was searched for an understanding of the topic and the variables of the present research topic were broken down into possible different arrangements such as “obesity in children”, and “obesity and Children” and were used to search the literature of the topic.
-The terms used to search the literature on the proposed research topic were used as below.
+The terms used to search the literature on the proposed research topic are used below.

 “Public Health”